ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * HTTP includes state of the art standardized security mechanisms, and
 * HTTP can use already-deployed caching infrastructure such as content delivery networks (CDN), local proxies, and browser caches.

 Various HTTP versions have been used for media delivery.
-HTTP/1.0, HTTP/1.1 and HTTP/2 are carried over TCP, and TCP's transport behavior is described in {{tcp-behavior}}.
+HTTP/1.0, HTTP/1.1 and HTTP/2 are carried over TCP, and TCP's transport behavior is described in {{reliable-behavior}}.
 HTTP/3 is carried over QUIC, and QUIC's transport behavior is described in {{quic-behavior}}.

-Unreliable media delivery using RTP and other UDP-based protocols is also discussed in {{ultralow}}, {{udp-behavior}}, and {{hop-by-hop-encrypt}}, but it is difficult to give general guidance for these applications.
+Unreliable media delivery using RTP and other UDP-based protocols is also discussed in {{ultralow}}, {{unreliable-behavior}}, and {{hop-by-hop-encrypt}}, but it is difficult to give general guidance for these applications.
 For instance, when packet loss occurs, the most appropriate response may depend on the type of codec being used.

 # Bandwidth Provisioning {#bwprov}